MaxHalford/maxhalford.github.io/content/blog/garment-parsing-gpt3.md

 openai api completions.create -m ada:ft-personal:garment-parser-2022-11-20-18-49-25 -p <YOUR_PROMPT>
 ```

 $0.04 is pretty cheap.
 Also it's quite cool they display this in the CLI.
-It would probably cost more in electricity if I were to do run on my laptop ⚡️
+It would probably cost more in electricity bills if I were to run this on my laptop ⚡️

 ## Parsing new inputs